on-ramp/api-doc/source/includes/_server_to_server.md

 &emsp;`004` — payment goes through mocked 3DSv2 detached from any payment system;

 <aside class="notice">These test cases jump certain status change callbacks, notably <code>pending</code> and <code>processing_user_payment</code>, but they will still be visible on <b><code>GET /s2s/operation_status</code></b></aside>

+## Bank payments flow

+As a clarification, our ingress flow currently supports both paying with credit card and with our bank payments solution.

+**In order to be able to use that, you need to get a specific API key from us.**

+For how the flow works or what parameters are needed to be used, you can see above on the technical specifications how:

+- Flow is exactly the same as in a 3DS transaction, but instead the user seeing an OTP screen to confirm the transaction, they will see a page where they will be able to choose from the available banks and continue the process.
+- The parameters required are exactly the same as on the credit card payment, but except for the credit card data since this is a bank payment flow.
+This means the same current implementation you may have for credit card payment will work if you just remove the credit card parameters (`card_number, card_expiry_month, card_expiry_year, card_cvv, card_holder_name`).

 ## API changes & backwards compatibility: